floooh/floooh.github.io/_posts/2023-10-16-sokol-webgpu.md

 Resource binding in sokol-gfx happens through the `sg_apply_bindings()` call which takes arrays of texture and sampler handles for each shader stage.

-In WebGPU, those textures and samplers must be baked into a BindGroup object.
+In WebGPU, those textures and samplers must be baked into a new BindGroup object.
 This means that a dumb sokol-gfx backend would simply create a new BindGroup object inside `sg_apply_bindings()`, call setBindGroup() on the render pass encoder, and then immediately release the BindGroup object again (the WebGPU C-API